 After reading this article, we hope you’ll never look at chickweed the same again!
 In fact, we hope you’ll start looking at chickweed as one of many plants in nature’s free and abundant grocery store.

-If you want to learn about more edible weeds growing in your yard, read our article 16 common edible weeds growing in your yard… with recipes!
+- 16 common edible weeds growing in your yard… with recipes!